-THE CHARLES L. SUHR LIBRARY BUILDING provides library, study facilities, and faculty offices.
+THE CHARLES L. SUHR LIBRARY BUILDING houses the library, study facilities, faculty offices, and the SeniorLink lab.

-Montgomery Hall is a modern classroom and office building which houses the School of Nursing, Student Development Services, the campus computer laboratory, the Learning Center, the interactive video classrooms, and faculty offices.
+Montgomery Hall is a modern classroom and office building which houses the School of Nursing, Student Development Services, the campus computer laboratory, the Learning Center, interactive video classrooms, the Writing Center, and faculty offices.